 - In order to be considered eligible as a Young Citizen, students must first participate in a local or regional heritage fair or have completed another Canadian history research project.
 They will need to be aged 10 to 18, as of July 2021.
 Students who are home-schooled are eligible.

 - Number of participants: For the 2021 edition, regional and provincial coordinators can recruit as many students to participate in the program.
 A Young Citizen must stand out for their public speaking skills and leadership.

 - IMPORTANT — team or partner videos will not be considered for the Young Citizens program — the video must have been produced by one candidate.

 - Permissions and Media Releases: A parent or guardian must sign the Student Permission and Media Release form in order for the student to be eligible to participate.
-If permission is not granted according to the terms outlined in the form, the provincial coordinator must choose another student for the Young Citizen position.

 - Canada’s History encourages the participation of from minority groups such as francophones living outside of Quebec, anglophones living within Quebec, Inuit, First Nations and Metis, and others reflecting the diversity of Canada.

 - Candidate: To participate in the Young Citizens program, students must:

 - be between 10 and 18 years old as of July 2021.

 - present a project about a topic in Canadian history at a heritage fair or for any other research project.